spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 [Create a Custom Role](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-18071E9A-EED1-4968-8D51-E0B4F526FDA3.html?hWord=N4IghgNiBcIE4HsIFMDOIC+Q) guide if you need help creating a custom role in vSphere.
 The required custom roles are:

 - A root-level role with access to higher-level vSphere objects.
-This role is referred to as the _spectro root role_.
+This role is referred to as the _Spectro root role_.
   Check out the [Root-Level Role Privileges](../../data-center/vmware/permissions.md#spectro-root-role-privileges) table for the list of privileges required for the root-level role.

 - A role with the required privileges for deploying VMs.
 This role is referred to as the _Spectro role_.
 Review the